 - Users are responsible for operating electronic equipment provided in the meeting room and ensuring their devices are compatible with library equipment.
 Library staff are not available to set up, troubleshoot, provide or operate library or user equipment.
 Instructions for equipment use are available.

 - Users shall arrange for and provide for their own special equipment needs and supplies.
+While food and beverages are permitted in meeting rooms, users must supply their own equipment for preparing it (including coffee makers).
 Library staff are not available to provide supplies or special equipment.

 - Library staff may enter any meeting room at any time during meeting room use.